usbuild/RTSS/README.md

 Copying
 ==============================================
-The software distributes under BSD license, But *DON'T* use as your homework
+The software distributes under BSD license, But *DON'T* use it as your homework !

 Contact
 ==============================================